sarah002/sampleapp/README.md

-&myApp

-This is a github test app
+myApp - This is a github test app